 At the George, 28th August 1752

 The evening of Friday 28th August 1752 was cool in Belfast.
-After closing up their businesses and homes, a group of nineteen merchants, burgesses (councillors) and a vicar, made their way to the George Inn at the corner of North Street and John Street (now Royal Avenue).
-It was there in the George Inn that these gentlemen formed the Belfast Charitable Society, to tackle poverty and help the poor.
+After closing up their businesses and homes, a group of nineteen merchants, burgesses (councillors) and the local vicar, made their way to the George Inn at the corner of North Street and John Street (now Royal Avenue).
+It was there in the George Inn that these gentlemen formed the Belfast Charitable Society, to address poverty and help the poor.
 The names of the founders were recorded in the first minute book of the new society, which is now held in the Clifton House archives:

 |Revd.
 Mr. Saurin||Valentine Jones||William Stewart|